rpog/nexmo-developer/_tutorials/client-sdk/get-started/in-app-voice/ios.md

             [weakSelf setActiveViews];
             return;
         }

         [weakSelf setActiveViews];
     }];
 }
 ```

-`answer:completionHandler` accepts an object adopting the `NXMCallDelegate`, and a `completionHandler`, to let you know if an error occured in the process.
+`answer:completionHandler` accepts an object adopting the `NXMCallDelegate`, and a `completionHandler`, to let you know if an error occurred in the process.
 You already implemented `NXMCallDelegate` on a previous step.

 ## 5. Decline a call